Trade Second & Fourth Waves Successfully

-The Forex market, despite being the most liquid financial market in the world, it is actually spending more time in consolidation rather than trending.
-Few traders understand this, and, especially swing traders or investors (traders that take a bigger horizon into consideration for the take profit to come) are often losing their patience.
-As a consequence, the inevitable happens: trades are being closed too early and by the time a trade is closed, the market will almost always start moving.
-And just like that, an opportunity has been missed just because of lack of patience.
-According to Elliott, market moves should be classified in impulsive and corrective, and, using this classification for the previous example, it means that an impulsive wave implies the market is trending, while a corrective wave means the market is ranging.
-Because there are more ranges than trends, it is vital to know how to trade corrective waves and what the implications of such corrections are.
-In an impulsive wave, or in a five-waves structure, out of the five waves that form the whole impulsive wave, the 2nd, and the 4th ones are corrective.
+The Forex market, despite being the most liquid financial market in the world, actually spends more time in consolidation rather than in trending.
+Few traders understand this, and especially swing traders or investors (traders who take a longer horizon into consideration for the take profit to come) often lose their patience.
+As a consequence, the inevitable happens: Trades are closed too early, and by the time a trade is closed, the market will almost always have started moving.
+And just like that, an opportunity has been missed purely because of lack of patience.
+According to Elliott, market moves should be classified as impulsive or corrective, and, using this classification for the previous example, it means that an impulsive wave implies that the market is trending, while a corrective wave means that the market is ranging.
+Because there are more ranges than trends, it is vital to know how to trade corrective waves, and what the implications of such corrections are.
+In an impulsive wave, or in a five-wave structure, of the five waves that form the whole impulsive wave, the second and the fourth ones are corrective.

 Steps to be Taken when Trading Corrective Waves in an Impulsive Move

-Between the 2nd and the 4th wave, a trader should always favor trading the 2nd wave and not the 4th one.
-This is due to the fact that the 4th wave is followed by a 5th one that usually is shorter than the 1st wave, and this means that the market will not travel much more beyond the end of the 3rd wave.
-Having said that, the implications are that the overall impulsive wave will end pretty soon anyways and it is risky to trade the fourth wave.
+Between the second and the fourth wave, a trader should always favour trading the second wave rather than the fourth one.
+This is because the fourth wave is followed by a fifth one that is usually shorter than the first wave, which means that the market will not travel much more beyond the end of the third wave.
+Having said that, the implications are that the overall impulsive wave will end pretty soon anyway, and it is therefore risky to trade the fourth wave.
 However, this can be done, and conditions for this are listed below in the section dedicated to trading this wave.

 RECOMMENDED FOREX BROKERS